ropenttd/suds/README.txt

 Op/Trusted-only commands:
- apconnect      - connects to the preconfigured openttd server(*) apdisconnect   - disconnects from same pause          - manually pauses the game unpause        - manually unpauses the game (sets min_active_clients to 0)
+ apconnect      - connects to the openttd server apdisconnect   - disconnects from same pause          - manually pauses the game unpause        - manually unpauses the game (sets min_active_clients to 0)